saic-oss/onboarding-guide/README.md

 Projects that want to publish on SAIC's public GitHub must meet all of the following criteria.

 1. The admins (the people in the team [@saic-oss/compliance](https://github.com/orgs/saic-oss/teams/compliance)) must receive an email from the Chief Technical Officer (CTO) and the Chief Intellectual Property Council (CIPC) authorizing the new project, including a description of what the project entails.
-The people currently in those positions are Charles Onstott (CTO) and Samantha Garner (CIPC)
 1. Each repository is able to pass the required compliance pipelines (see details below)
 1. The trunk branch of the project is named `main`.
 At the moment only [GitHub Flow](https://guides.github.com/introduction/flow/) is supported.
 No [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 1. The project must be published as Open Source Software (OSS) and use the Apache 2.0 license.
 If you need to use a different license, approval is needed from the CIPC and the compliance team with appropriate justification.
 Any kind of custom license or any license that can't be found on [TLDRLegal](https://tldrlegal.com/) will be met with strong opposition.